pazbenitzhak/DroneLocationsOptimization/README.md

 # How to use
 1. **Clone the repository** to its local workstation.
    There is no need in build or downloading anything but the Python packages inside the files.
-   Python3.11 is recommend for running the code.
+   Python3.11 is recommended for running the code.

 2. **Find a DTM layer**, in particular one in a resolution of 1m.
    Suitable such layers, in the format of a TIFF image, could be found in the **HRDEM** Canadian government database, which consists of different areas in canada and